This post is from KS contributing writer Jamie Larrison of How To Just About Anything.

 Cocoa or Cacao Powder Packs a Punch

-This chocolaty powder is especially high in, phosphorous and iron.
+This chocolaty powder is especially high in magnesium, phosphorous and iron.

 It’s estimated that as many as 75% of Americans are deficient in magnesium alone.
 This mineral is vital for bone health, mental alertness and even helps reduce asthma symptoms, among many other things.
 Body odor and migraines are other signs of magnesium deficiency. (source)